-Not long ago, after seeing Ms. Li’s paintings over the internet, the Art Working Committee of the UN expressed their appreciation and praise, and extended her their invitation to exhibit her art works at the next biennial Exhibition of Florence, Italy.
+After seeing Ms. Li’s paintings over the internet, the Art Working Committee of the United Nations expressed their appreciation and praise.
+They extended an invitation to exhibit her art works at the next biennial Exhibition in Florence, Italy.

-Ms. Li is a member of the following professional and amateur art organizations:
+She is member of the following art organizations:

 - Wisconsin Visual Artists (Wisconsin Painters and Sculptors association) (Since 2005)

 - Madison Art Guild (Since 2007)

 - Madison Chinese Fine Art Association (Since 1999)